Lauryn Hill: 2004–2009: Sporadic touring and recording

 Hill began touring on her own, although to mixed reviews; often arriving late to concerts (sometimes by over two hours), performing unpopular reconfigurations of her songs and sporting an exaggerated appearance.
 On some occasions, fans booed her and left early.
 In June 2007, Sony Records said Hill had been recording through the past decade, had accumulated considerable unreleased material and had re-entered the studio with the goal of making a new album.
 Later that same year, an album titled Ms. Hill, which featured cuts from Miseducation, various soundtrack contributions and other "unreleased" songs, was released.
 It features guest appearances from D'Angelo, Rah Digga and John Forté.
-Also in June 2007, Hill released a new song, "Lose Myself", on the soundtrack to the film Surf's Up.
+Also in June 2007, Hill released a new song, "Lose Myself," on the soundtrack to the film Surf's Up.

 In early 2008, Marley and Hill's fifth child, Sara, was born.
 The couple were not living together, although Marley considered them "spiritually together" even while listing himself as single on social media.
 Hill later said that she and Marley "have [had] a long and complex history about which many inaccuracies have been reported since the beginning" and that they both valued their privacy.
 By August 2008, Hill was living with her mother and children in her hometown of South Orange, New Jersey.

 Reports in mid-2008 claimed that Columbia Records then believed Hill to be on hiatus.
 Marley disputed these claims, telling an interviewer that Hill has enough material for several albums: "She writes music in the bathroom, on toilet paper, on the wall.
 She writes it in the mirror if the mirror smokes up.
 She writes constantly.
-This woman does not sleep".
+This woman does not sleep."
 One of the few public appearances Hill made in 2008 was at a Martha Stewart book signing in New Jersey, perplexing some in the press.

 In April 2009, it was reported that Hill would engage in a 10-day tour of European summer festivals during mid-July of that year.
 She performed two shows for the tour and passed out on stage during the start of her second performance and left the stage.
 She refused to provide refunds for angry consumers.
-On June 10, Hill's management informed the promoters of the Stockholm Jazz Festival, which she was scheduled to headline, that she would not be performing due to unspecified "health reasons".
+On June 10, Hill's management informed the promoters of the Stockholm Jazz Festival, which she was scheduled to headline, that she would not be performing due to unspecified "health reasons."
 Shortly afterward, the rest of the tour was canceled as well.
+At events like Sundance, her team has reportedly requested that staff address her strictly as "Ms. Hill," which some people read as diva behavior and others as her setting firm boundaries and respect.